Magisk-Modules-Repo/submission/README.md

 ## Requirements
 - A valid Magisk Module.
 Please read the [Developer Guides](https://topjohnwu.github.io/Magisk/guides.html) for instructions.
 - A well formatted `README.md` containing information about the module.
-English must be used in `README.md`; other languages are still allowed.
+English has to be be used in `README.md`; other languages can be allowed for some specific modules.

 ## Submission
 1. [Create an issue](https://github.com/Magisk-Modules-Repo/submission/issues/new) with the title starting with **`[Submission]`**.
 The body of the issue is the **GitHub link** of your own **module's repository**.